Gospel Light Minute – Ernie Johnson (#284)

 This is the “Chief of Sinners,” Daniel Whyte III, president of Gospel Light Society International, reminding you of what the Bible says, that “Christ Jesus came into the world to save sinners” like you and me.
-Just as Sony Michel [SOH-NEE MICHELLE] trusted Jesus Christ as his Saviour, may I encourage you to do the same.
+Just as Ernie Johnson, Jr. trusts in Jesus Christ for salvation, may I encourage you to do the same.
 Here is how:

 1. Accept the fact that you are a sinner, and that you have broken God’s law.
 The Bible says in Ecclesiastes 7:20: “For there is not a just man upon earth that doeth good, and sinneth not.”
 Romans 3:23 reads: “For all have sinned and come short of the glory of God.”
 In fact, I am the chief of sinners, so don’t think that you’re alone.